On this page

 Data Protection law gives individuals rights in respect of the personal information that we hold about you and these apply in circumstances where the relevant conditions are met.

-1. Right of access by the data subject – You have the right to request a copy of the information we hold about you and supplementary information about what we process and the legal basis for processing.
+Right of access by the data subject – You have the right to request a copy of the information the Trust holds about you and supplementary information about what we process and the legal basis for processing.
 Further information on this process can be found in this privacy notice under the ‘How can I access my information?’ section.
 This is also commonly known as a Subject Access Request.

-2. Right to rectification – Data must be accurate; you have the right to request correction of any data that you believe is incorrect.
-However, where we not the author/creator/originator of the information this request will be forward to the relevant party for them to take forward.
+Right to rectification – Data must be accurate; you have the right to request correction of any data that you believe is incorrect.
+However, where the Trust is not the author /creator/originator of the information this request will be forward to the relevant party for them to take forward.

-3. Right to erasure (‘right to be forgotten’) – A data subject has the right to have personal data concerning them erased without undue delay where one of the following applies:
+Right to erasure (‘right to be forgotten’) – A data subject has the right to have personal data concerning them erased by the Trust without undue delay where one of the following applies:

-- The data subject (you) withdraws the consent or explicit consent on which the processing is based and where there is no other legal ground for the processing.
+b) The data subject (you) withdraws the consent or explicit consent on which the processing is based and where there is no other legal ground for the processing

 - Accuracy of personal data is contested